userbradley/documentation.breadnet.co.uk/docs/cloud/csp/aqua/aqua-page-2.md

     *   Nano-enforcer allows Aqua to carry out runtime protection
     *   Does not work for GCP

-Module 11: Aqua-api and aquacltl
+Module 11: Aqua-api and aquactl
 --------------------------------

 *   Aquactl can be used to inject nano-enforcers as well as